E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/CTMQC/readme

 The **CTMQC** module allows to simulate excited-state dynamics in model systems of one to three spatial (nuclear) dimensions, with an arbitrary number of electronic states.
-The algorithm is based on the quantum-classical approximation of the equations of motion derived in the framework of the exact factorization of the electron-nuclear wavefunction, In practice, trajectories are used to mimic the nuclear evolution, that is, in turn, coupled to the quantum evolution of the electronic degrees of freedom.
+The algorithm is based on the quantum-classical approximation of the equations of motion derived in the framework of the exact factorization of the electron-nuclear wavefunction.
+In practice, trajectories are used to mimic the nuclear evolution, that is, in turn, coupled to the quantum evolution of the electronic degrees of freedom.

 PaPIM
 -----